KAIST-Visual-AI-Group/PartGlot/README.md

         Guibas, Leonidas J and
         Sung, Minhyuk
     },
-    journal={Proceedings of IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2022}
+    booktitle={Proceedings of IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2022}
 }
 ```